MAS4TE/organisation/seq_diagrams/battery_schedule.md

 This diagram is only for the schedule of batteries.
-For the battery market process please [see here](./seq_diagrams/battery_market.md) and for the balancing process please [see here](./seq_diagrams/balancing.md).
+For the battery market process please [see here](./seq_diagrams/battery_market.md).
 ```mermaid
 sequenceDiagram
     Participant CA as Consumer Agent